Technology Trends That Are Taking the Hospitality Industry by Storm: Part 1

 Voice over Internet Protocol

 The hotel phone system that you choose to use will determine how guests and employees interact with each other.
 Years ago, Voice over Internet Protocol, or VoIP for short, was an untested technology that only a select few hotels took a chance on.
-These days, however, VoIP delivers the same level of clarity, if not better, than traditional phone systems, in addition to providing better data security, cloud-based business options, and other benefits.
+These days, however, VoIP delivers the same level of clarity, if not better, than traditional phone systems, providing better data security, cloud-based business options, and other benefits.

-Today’s average hotel guest is much savvier then he or she had been in the past.
+Today’s average hotel guest is much savvier than he or she had been in the past.
 Because of this, the idea of calling the hotel to make a reservation has fallen by the wayside.
 Instead, visitors are booking hotel rooms online in record numbers.
 If you are not providing this option, then there is a very good chance that potential visitors will head to your competition.

 If you are looking for a great way to keep up with the technology demands of your guests, Phonesuite can help.
 By switching your hotel phone system to VoIP, you will be utilizing cutting-edge technology that provides guests with voice clarity, data encryption, and communication options.
 To learn more about how this can improve your hotel, reach out to our experts today.